 At least one of the uri property (§3.4.3) or the artifactIndex property (§3.4.5) SHALL be present.
 In certain circumstances (see §3.4.4 and §3.4.5), they MAY both be present.

 NOTE: Providing both uri and artifactIndex makes the log file more readable at the expense of increased size.
-Providing only artifactIndex reduces log file size but makes it less readable to an end user, who has to determine the URI by locating the artifact object (§3.23) at the index within run.artifacts (§3.14, §3.14.11) specified by artifactIndex.
+Providing only artifactIndex reduces log file size but makes it less readable to an end user, who has to determine the URI by locating the artifact object (§3.23) at the index within theRun.artifacts (§3.14.11) specified by artifactIndex.

 If both uri and artifactIndex are present, they SHALL both denote the same artifact.
 That is, let URI1 be the fully resolved URI of the artifact specified by an artifactLocation object as determined by the uriBaseId resolution procedure described in §3.4.4.
 Let URI2 be the fully resolved URI of the artifact specified by the artifact object (§3.23) indicated by artifactIndex, determined in the same way.
 Then URI1 and URI2 SHALL be equivalent in the sense described in §3.10.1.